Setting Up a Website

 In this example, the only document root declared in the configuration is in

-line 11, for ACME verification (which is not for the webpages we plan to
+line 11, for ACME verification.
+This is normally not where webpages are

-serve).
-Since the document root is not specified,
+served.
+So, since the document root for webpages is not specified,

 httpd(8) defaults to using /htdocs